 - K-9 Regular and Advanced Training

-Camden's Police OFFICERS are wonderful partners in our community.
+Members of the Camden Police Department are wonderful partners in our community.

-- On Thursday, August 20th, Camden PD welcomed the first ever department Chaplain.
+- In 2020, Camden PD welcomed the first ever department Chaplain.
 We are very proud and thankful to have this service.
-Pastor Greg Jackson was officially sworn in and welcomed by the officers of the department.
+Pastor Greg Jackson was officially sworn in by the Mayor and Camden Village Council and welcomed by the officers of the department.

-- Performing a Mock Lock-Down Training Activity with staff at the Camden Primary School.
+- The Department held a a Mock Lock-Down Training Activity with staff at the Camden Primary School.

 - Camden's Police Department hosted its first annual Citizens Police Academy (CPA).
-The training and informative class was hosted at the Camden Police Department and was instructed by Detective Jeremiah Morgan.
-“This a great thing for Camden Police Department and the Citizens of Camden because it tears down the wall and gives the citizens of Camden a small sample of what we do on a daily basis.
+The training and informative class was hosted at the Camden Police Department and was instructed by Detective Jeremiah Morgan.“This a great thing for Camden Police Department and the Citizens of Camden because it tears down the wall and gives the citizens of Camden a small sample of what we do on a daily basis.
 However, the most important thing is that it builds a community relationship between the Police Department and Citizens and that in itself is invaluable.
 We hope to grow this event each year,” Detective Morgan said.
-The department plans for this to be an annual event with the next Citizens Academy planned for summer, 2020.
+The department hopes to hold another CPA class soon.

 - The Department conducts their own investigations and seizures, and assists neighboring departments as well.
 Examples of their dedicated work include: